Simon Wiesenthal Prize

 Announcement and applications

 The Simon Wiesenthal Prize, endowed with 30,000 euros, was announced for the first time in 2021.
-From 2021, the prize will be awarded once a year in recognition of special civic engagement to combat antisemitism and to educate the public about the Holocaust.
+Since 2021, the prize will be awarded once a year in recognition of special civic engagement to combat antisemitism and to educate the public about the Holocaust.

 In 2021, the National Fund received 288 entries for the Simon Wiesenthal Prize from over 30 countries worldwide – from Austria, Germany and other European countries, from Israel and the USA, and also from Asia, Australia, South America and Canada.

 The jury has shortlisted ten projects from these entries.
 The shortlist was released one week before the award ceremony; the winners were announced at the ceremony.
 The award ceremony took place on 11 May 2022.

 The call for entries for the 2022 Simon Wiesenthal Prize is open from 12 May until 15 September 2022.
 The next call will take place in 2023.